March 9, 2022

 CHALLENGES

-• The final climb over the ridge before the Molino Basin trailhead was a beast!!
-Definitely not as well-graded as yesterday’s ascent over Mica Mountain.
+- The final climb over the ridge before the Molino Basin trailhead was a beast!!
+It was nowhere near as well-graded as yesterday’s ascent over Mica Mountain.